buriihenry/buybuddy/README.md

 - Stripe integration for secure payments
 - User authentication (Clerk)
 - Responsive design with styled-components and Tailwind CSS
-- Blog, product grid, categories, brands, and more
+- Product grid, categories, brands, and more

 ---